gedeschaines/propNav/README.md

 If the "PRINT_TXYZ" flag in the propNav.py file is set to true, then a trajectory data file of the name "TXYZ.OUT.####" will be written to the ./out subdirectory.
 This trajectory data file can be read and rendered by the **[threeD](https://github.com/gedeschaines/threeD)** program.
 Follow steps delineated in the "Execution Overview" section of the associated [README](https://github.com/gedeschaines/threeD#readme) file.
 The animated GIF displayed in the header of this document was rendered by **threeD**..

 Although **propNav** can be run from a command terminal, users may find it easier from within the Spyder IDE application.
 Doing so allows code modification prior to program execution, such as changing missile or target initial conditions, or selecting different processing options.
 Additionally, if a Spyder IDE version 4 or greater is utilized, the eleven plot figures can be "inlined" within the Spyder workspace Plot Pane instead of cascaded across the desktop.
 Unfortunately "inlined" plots are not interactive.
 This primarily affects the 3D plot presented in figure 11.
-Instead of being able to rotate the plot for best viewing angle, the "elev" and "azim" arguments in figure 11's "ax.view_init()" procedure call have to be modfied and the progran rerun.
+Instead of being able to rotate the plot for best viewing angle, the "elev" and "azim" arguments in figure 11's "ax.view_init()" procedure call have to be modified and the progran rerun.

 ## Sample Cases ##